-Absences from school Parents/carers can report student absences either by phone or email prior to, or on the day of the absence.
+Absences from school Parents/Carers can report student absences either by phone or email prior to, or on the day of the absence.
 All absences from school must be explained by the parent/carer.
 Parents who provide their mobile phone number will receive an SMS message on the day of absence and may respond via SMS message.
 Phones which do not accept SMS from a private number will not be able to receive an SMS message from the school.
-Notes can be given to the roll call teacher or student office to explain their absence on the student's return to school.
+Notes can be given to the student office to explain absences on the student's return to school.
+Parents can log into the Sentral Parent Portal to check their child's attendance/absences.
 Accident insurance for students The NSW Department of Education does not provide accident or medical insurance for students enrolled in government schools.
 The Department is insured so that it can meet the financial impact of any legal liabilities arising from its activities.
 Parents have the option of taking out private health coverage for their children.
 This is usually limited to the reimbursement of medical expenses and will not generally provide the breadth of cover provided by a specific student accident insurance policy.
 The Ambulance Cover Scheme provides assurance that if a student enrolled at a school has an accident or falls ill whilst at school or on an organised school excursion or activity, and requires the ambulance service, the cost will be met through the scheme.
 Assembly / Roll Call Outdoor assembly is 8:45am on Monday, Tuesday and Thursday.
 Students to assemble in roll call classes in alphabetical order.
 Indoor roll call is 8:45am every Wednesday and Friday or on rainy days.
 Banned items Banned items (by the school) will be immediately confiscated.
 Items may be collected from the student office by the student after school.
 In the case of repeat offences, the parent/carer will be required to collect the item from the office.
 Students are not permitted to use cameras or laser pointers inside the school grounds.
 Aerosol cans, firecrackers and vapes are not permitted.
-Bicycles Bicycles are brought to school at the student's own risk.
-The school takes no responsibility for supervision of bicycles or parts of bicycles.
-Bicycles must not be ridden in the school grounds.
-Bicycle racks are provided beside the canteen.
-Bicycles should be locked to the racks.
+Bicycles and Scooters Bicycles and scooters are brought to school at the student's own risk.
+The school takes no responsibility for supervision of bicycles or parts of bicycles or scooters.
+Bicycles and scooters must not be ridden in the school grounds.
+Bicycle and scooter racks are provided at the Shari Ave gate.
+Bicycles or scooters should be locked to the racks.
 All bike riders must leave and enter from the Shari Avenue entrance.
 Do not enter or leave through the Kennedy Street gates.
-The law states that if you ride a bicycle you must wear an approved helmet.
-Skateboards, roller blades and scooters are not to be brought to school.
-Bus and train passes Information about the School Opal Card can be found at https://transportnsw.info/tickets-opal/ticket-eligibility-concessions/child-student-concessions/primary-secondary-school More information can be found in the General Information Guide.
+The law states that if you ride a bicycle or scooter, you must wear an approved helmet.
+Skateboards and roller blades are not to be brought to school.
+Bus and train passes Information about the School Opal Card can be found at https://transportnsw.info/tickets-opal/ticket-eligibility-concessions/child- student-concessions/primary-secondary-school More information can be found in the General Information Guide.